yuqinghuang01/hugo-academic-resume/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: BMath in Computer Science
+  - course: Bachelor of Mathematics in Computer Science
     institution: University of Waterloo
     year: 2022
   - course: International Baccalaureate Diploma